CoVoMix2: Advancing Zero-Shot Dialogue Generation with Fully Non-Autoregressive Flow Matching: Experimental Setup

 \subsection{Training and Inference Data Preparation}

-To train CoVoMix2, we curated a diverse dataset comprising both in-the-wild dialogues and clean monologue data.
-The core training corpus consists of 3,000 hours of English podcast data, which we processed with 4 steps, as shown in Figure \ref{fig:dataprocessing}.
+To train CoVoMix2, we curated a diverse internal dataset comprising both dialogues and clean monologue data.
+The core training corpus consists of 3,000 hours of internal English podcast data, which we processed with 4 steps, as shown in Figure \ref{fig:dataprocessing}.

-First, we applied a market leading speech enhancement API to remove background noise and music.
+First, we applied Microsoft speech enhancement API~\footnote{\url{https://learn.microsoft.com/en-us/azure/ai-services/speech-service/audio-processing-overview}} to remove background noise and music.
 Second, we implemented automatic speech recognition and speaker diarization.
 The diarization results were used to assign speaker identities to each utterance with timestamps.
 Specifically, we used the Deepgram API~\cite{deepgramEnterpriseVoice}\footnote{\url{https://deepgram.com/}} to obtain word-level transcriptions and speaker labels.
 Third, following~\cite{zhang2024covomix}\footnote{\url{https://github.com/vivian556123/NeurIPS2024-CoVoMix/tree/main}}, long dialogues were segmented into shorter clips, each involving two or one speakers, to improve data quality and training efficiency.
 Finally, we simulate dialogue segments using the monologue datasets.
 By pairing utterances from different speakers and introducing controlled overlap or silence ratios, we generate synthetic two-speaker dialogues.
+Detailed data-processing pipeline is open-sourced~\footnote{\url{https://github.com/vivian556123/covomix2-dataprep.git}}.

 For the first training stage, we used the LibriHeavy dataset~\cite{kang2024libriheavy}, comprising 60k hours of high-quality single-speaker audiobook-style recordings.
 In the second stage, in addition to the podcast dataset, we simulated dialogue-style data by concatenating utterances from different speakers using both LibriHeavy and LibriTTS~\cite{zen2019libritts}.
 To further enhance the model’s ability to handle overlapping speech, we generated highly overlapped data from LibriHeavy, varying the overlap ratio from 0\% to 100\%.